Imagine getting two cute, adorable puppies from the same litter and bringing them home to be a part of your family.

 As with many things, multiple factors can influence the probability and severity of littermate syndrome.

-But, there has been quite a bit of evidence suggesting it best to avoid sibling dogs.
+But, there has been quite a bit of evidence suggesting it is best to avoid sibling dogs.

 In fact, in some cases, even unrelated puppies adopted at the same time can exhibit signs of littermate syndrome.